-The financial statements for the year ended 30 June, 2014 provided for audit review contained the following anomalies:
+The financial statements for the year ended 30 June, 2015 provided for audit review contained the following anomalies:

-- (i) The statement of changes in net assets is omitted from the financial statements, contrary to the template issued by the Public Sector Accounting Standards Board. - (ii) The Chairman's Report, Corporate Governance Statement, Corporate Social Responsibility Statement/ Sustainability Reporting are omitted from these financial statements, contrary to the template issued by the Public Sector Accounting Standards Board which has a provision for the same. - (iii) Pages 1 to 8 have been skipped in these financial statements.
-Instead, the financial statements are indicated as starting from page 9 instead of page 1.
+- (i) The statement of changes in net assets is omitted from the financial statements, contrary to the template issued by the Public Sector Accounting Standards Board. - (ii) The Chairman's Report, Corporate Governance Statement, Corporate Social Responsibility Statement/ Sustainability Reporting are omitted from these financial statements, contrary to the template issued by the Public Sector Accounting Standards Board which has a provision for the same.

-Consequently, the financial statements presented for audit for the year ended 30 June, 2014 do not comply with International Public Sector Accounting Standard No.1 as prescribed by the Public Sector Accounting Standards Board.
+Consequently, the financial statements presented for audit for the year ended 30 June, 2015 do not comply with International Public Sector Accounting Standard No.1 as prescribed by the Public Sector Accounting Standards Board.